 Here is a checklist of a safe sleep environment for babies.
-How many of these are you doing?
+How many of these measures are you taking at home?

-The distance between the bars of the crib should be less than 6cm (2.5″)
+- The distance between the bars of the crib should be less than 6cm (2.5 inches)

-Make sure baby’s face and head are exposed above the blanket to prevent smothering and overheating
+- Make sure your baby’s face and head cannot get covered by the blanket to prevent smothering and overheating

 The following 4 situations may threaten your baby’s sleep safety.
 ‘Watch out’ and ‘Don’t do’ these:

-Mattress too soft and thick will make baby easily roll over to a face- down position which may lead to suffocation.
+- Mattress that are too soft and thick – baby may easily roll over to a face-down position which may lead to suffocation.

-Use baby pillow or let baby sleep on big, soft and fluffy beddings or other objects.
+- Use baby pillow or let baby sleep on big, soft and fluffy beddings or objects.
 These include light, soft blankets or duvets, sheep skin, bean bag chair, bumper, pillows or stuffed toys.
-Your baby could be smothered easily when the objects cover the baby.
+Your baby could be smothered easily when covered by these soft objects.

-Place things other than beddings (e.g. toys and clothing) in baby’s bed.
+- Place things other than beddings (e.g. toys and clothing) in the baby crib.

-When babies reach about 6 months old, feeding on milk alone can no longer meet their nutritional needs.
-In particular, iron and zinc requirements to cater for their growth can only be acquired from solid food.
-This is the time to introduce solid food into your baby’s diet so to provide adequate nutrients for him as well as to help him learn chewing and swallowing food of different textures.
+After 6 months old, babies have a higher demand for iron; breastmilk alone cannot satisfy their nutritional needs.
+Apart from breastmilk or infant formula, babies need a variety of foods to provide various nutrients to support their growth and development.
+This is the time to introduce solid food into your baby’s diet to provide adequate nutrients for him, as well as to help him learn chewing and swallowing food of different textures.